ShadowDara/repo-database-creator/app/lib/__CHANGELOG__/README.md

 ## Version 0.1.1

-### Added

-- contribution list
+- added contribution list
-- site list
+- added site list
-- changlog file
+- added changlog file
 - added `print` infos to the python creator *(but will be replaced soon with js scripts)*
 - changed a lot of comments in the code and added some
 - added contributers file
+- removed useless theme code from `raw` sites